wp-staging/wp-staging/readme.txt

 == Changelog ==

+= 2.2.8 =
+* New: Add filter 'wpstg_filter_options_replace' to exclude certain tables from updating while cloning
+* New: Exclude tables for plugin wp_mail_smtp
+* New: Support for custom upload folder.
+For instance, if upload folder has been renamed and removed outsite wp-content folder
+* New: Add datetime timestamp internally to clone.
+(Used in WP Staging pro)
+* New: Add filter 'wpstg_fiter_search_replace_rows' to exclude certain tables from search & replace
+* New: Supports search & replace for revslider image slider and several visual editors which are using non default serialized data
+* New: Add new setting which allow to specify the search & replace processing query limit
+* New: Compatible to WordPress 4.9.6

 = 2.2.7 =
 * Fix: Serialize replace is not working properly for serialized strings
 * Fix: WP_SITEURL & WP_HOME not replaced if constant contains php generated string